caderek/gramma/README.md

 ### Via NPM

-This is recommended way for people who have Node.js and NPM already installed (or are willing to do so).
+This is a recommended way for people who have Node.js and NPM already installed (or are willing to do so).

 #### Global installation: